creative-workflow/wordpress-docker/README.md

  -> starting wordpress web container on: 192.168.99.100:9999
  ```

- Now follow the wordpress setup guide.
+ Now follow the wordpress setup guide if you dont want to use browser-sync.
 Note: *In the terminal where you started the docker machines you can see the request sent from your browser.*

  Note: *With Ctrl+C you can stop the docker container in the terminal.*

 #### 5. if you want to use browser-sync
 Open a new terminal inside your project folder and run as first ``npm install -g gulp`` and then ``npm install``.
 Note: *If you have access errors prepend the command with ``sudo``.*

 Now you can start browser-sync by typing ``gulp serve``.
-This will open your standard browser with the browser-sync page.
+This will open your standard browser with your wordpress page.

+Now follow the wordpress setup guide.

+Note: *With Ctrl+C you can stop browser-sync in the terminal.*

+##### using browser-sync

 If you now edit e.g. the style.css in ``my-wp-project/wordpress/wp-content/themes/twentysixteen`` your browser refreshes automatically.

 The browser-sync user interface is accessible via ``localhost:3002``.

-Note: *With Ctrl+C you can stop browser-sync in the terminal.*

-##### change the watched theme
+##### change the watched wordpress theme

-If you want to watch an other or your own custom wordpress theme, change the settings in ``my-wp-project/gulp/config.yml``.
+If you want to watch another or your own custom wordpress theme, change the settings in ``my-wp-project/gulp/config.yml`` and restart with ``gulp serve``.

 ## manage database
 You can share a database dump within your repo, so you can sync development with your team mates.